Gabriel-code21/Create-Svelte-Tailwind/README.md

  - Move the create_svelte.bat file to C:\Windows\
  - Make sure the file path in SvelteInit.bat is correct and points to where create_svelte_project.py is.

-Then you can run the command create_svelte from anywhere on your computer.
+Then you can run the command SvelteInit from anywhere on your computer.